 Call for papers

-The newly established Film Education Journal (FEJ) is inviting submissions for its inaugural issue.
-FEJ is the world’s only journal exploring approaches to film education that reflect film’s particular qualities as a medium.
+The Film Education Journal is the world’s only journal exploring approaches to film education that reflect film’s particular qualities as a medium.
 The journal is fully peer-reviewed and welcomes contributions from both within and outside the academy.

-These topics are not exhaustive, and we are indeed inviting submissions on any aspect of film education.
-If you would like some feedback regarding a piece you are considering writing or submitting to the Film Education Journal, please contact the general editor, Jamie Chambers.
+If you would like feedback about a piece you are considering writing or submitting to the Film Education Journal, please contact the general editor, Jamie Chambers (firstname.lastname@example.org).

 Types of content we are looking for: